 - Frontline organizations, including businesses and charities

-- Those who evaluate social and environmental performance or impact
+- Evaluators of social and environmental performance or impact

 - The interested public

-This is a work in progress, and we welcome any comments as we improve it.
-Email us at email@example.com.
+The glossary is a work in progress, and we welcome any comments.
+Email us at Glossary@SocialValueUS.org.

-- Terms that have common or near common definitions across the different practices (e.g., stakeholder, discount rate, portfolio, net present value).
+- Terms that have common or near common definitions across more than a single different practice (e.g., stakeholder, discount rate, portfolio, net present value).

-- Terms that have different meanings within and / or across different practices (e.g., impact, reliability, control, materiality, metric).
+- Terms that have different meanings within and / or across more than a single practice (e.g., impact, reliability, control, materiality, metric).

 - Terms that are only used in one or two areas of practice but have counterparts in other practice areas (e.g., base case/baseline/counterfactual).

 - Terms that are specific to one or two areas but common within these and that do not have counterparts in other practice areas (e.g., impact first investor, logframe, greenfielding).